-In the United States, the majority of municipal desalination plants are inland (Mickley, 2018).
-In South Florida alone, there are 40 brackish groundwater desalination plants with a total capacity of 293 million gallons per day (328,160 acre-feet per year) (South Florida Water Managament District, 2022).
-In California, there are 23 brackish groundwater desalination plants with a total capacity of 124 million gallons per day (139,627 acre-feet per year) (California Department of Water Resources, 2014).
-Most plants are located in Southern California, and the capacity of the largest plant is 15 million gallons per day (16,800 acre-feet per day).
+In the U.S., most municipal desalination plants are inland (Mickley, 2018).
+In South Florida alone, there are 38 brackish groundwater desalination plants with a total capacity of 287 million gallons per day (321,481 acre-feet per year) (South Florida Water Management District, 2023a; 2023b).
+In California, there are 35 brackish groundwater desalination plants with a total capacity of 95 million gallons per day (106,000 acre-feet per year) (California Department of Water Resources, 2024).

 Brackish groundwater is an important water supply source in Texas.
-The state is estimated to have more than 815 trillion gallons (2.5 billion acre-feet) of brackish groundwater in 26 of its major and minor aquifers in Texas (LBG-Guyton Associates, 2003).
-In the last two decades, municipal brackish desalination capacity in Texas has increased steadily (Figure 2).
+Based on the 16 completed aquifer studies to date, the state is estimated to have approximately 1,000 trillion gallons (3.2 billion acre-feet) of brackish groundwater in storage (TWDB, 2024b).
+In the last 25 years, municipal brackish desalination capacity in Texas has increased steadily (Figure 2).

 Figure 2.
-The growth of municipal desalination facilities and installed design capacity in Texas, 1999 through 2020
+The growth of municipal desalination facilities and installed design capacity in Texas, 1999 through 2024

 In 2005, the TWDB funded a project to develop an initial desalination plant database to track the growth of desalination across the state (Nicot and others, 2005).
-In 2010, 2016, and 2020, TWDB staff updated the information by sending self-reported surveys to existing desalination plants in the database and to new desalination plants identified by staff.
-For entities that responded to the survey, their information was either updated or added to the database, online at www2.twdb.texas.gov/apps/waterdatainteractive/GroundwaterDataViewer/?map=desal.
-Since the desalination plant database relies on utilities to submit self-reported surveys, it may not capture every plant in operation or plants constructed after August 2020.
+In 2010, 2016, 2020, and 2024, TWDB staff updated the information by sending self-reported surveys to existing desalination plants in the database and to new desalination plants identified by staff.
+For entities that responded to the survey, their information was either updated or added to the database, which is available online at www2.twdb.texas.gov/apps/waterdatainteractive/GroundwaterDataViewer/?map=desal.
+Since the desalination plant database relies on utilities to submit self-reported surveys, it may not capture every plant in operation or plants constructed after August 2024.

-As of August 2020, there were 53 desalination plants for municipal use with a per-facility capacity greater than 25,000 gallons per day that responded to the survey (Table 1).
-Of these facilities, 16 treat brackish surface water, 36 treat brackish groundwater, and one treats reclaimed water (Figure 3).
-In total, Texas has a desalination design capacity of approximately 157 million gallons per day (176,013 acre-feet per year) for municipal use.
-More specifically, the state has a design capacity of 90 million gallons per day (100,769 acre-feet per year) for brackish groundwater desalination, 65 million gallons per day (72,443 acre-feet per year) for brackish surface water desalination, and 2.5 million gallons per day (2,800 acre-feet per year) for advanced treated reclaimed water.
-The largest inland desalination plant in the state and nation is the Kay Bailey Hutchison Desalination Plant located in El Paso (27.5 million gallons per day or 30,937 acre-feet per day).
-Reverse osmosis is the predominant desalination technology used in the desalination facilities of the state.
+As of August 2024, there were 60 desalination plants for municipal use with a per-facility capacity greater than 25,000 gallons per day (Table 1).
+Of these facilities, 16 treat brackish surface water, 43 treat brackish groundwater, and one treats reclaimed water (Figure 3).
+In total, Texas has a desalination production capacity of approximately 172 million gallons per day (192,665 acre-feet per year) for municipal use.
+More specifically, the state has a production capacity of 98 million gallons per day (109,774 acre-feet per year) for brackish groundwater desalination, 71 million gallons per day (79,530 acre-feet per year) for brackish surface water desalination, and 2.5 million gallons per day (2,800 acre-feet per year) for advanced treated reclaimed water.
+Fifty-seven facilities use reverse osmosis to desalinate water while three facilities use electrodialysis reversal.
+The largest inland desalination plant in the state and nation is the Kay Bailey Hutchison Desalination Plant located in El Paso with a production capacity of 27.5 million gallons per day (30,804 acre-feet per year).